Île rurale fleuve champs vergers campagne paysage

 Before crossing the bridge, a stop at Carrera Café is a must.
 The island has been waiting since the 17th century: it can wait twenty more minutes.

 Before your tour of Île d'Orléans, stop by Carrera Café in Petit-Champlain.
-The best possible start to the most beautiful excursion in the region.
+The best possible start for the most beautiful excursion in the region.

 More articles